pkiraly/pkiraly.github.io/_posts/2020-05-31-running-with-docker.md

   * `all-analyses`: run all above, except the index related ones
   * `all-solr`: run the indexing related ones (`prepare-solr` and `index`)

+Depending on the size of your data and the performance of your machine the running time will be of different length.
+Since the metadata-qa.sh script is just a wrapper which calls other scripts, the process informs you which scripts and which parameters are called.
+Each scripts produce lengthy log files into the `/opt/metadata-qa-marc/_reports/metadata-qa` directory (which is available as the host's `~/data/gent/_reports/metadata-qa`, when I set the volume as ~/data/gent).
+The output of these processes are CSV files available at the container's `/opt/metadata-qa-marc/_output/metadata-qa/` (host's `~/data/gent/_output/metadata-qa`) directory, and two Solr indexes: `metadata-qa` and `metadata-qa_dev`.
+The production always use the first index, and the indexing process uses the later one.
+When it is finished, the two indexes are swapped.
+This way the service should not be stopped during the metadata analysis.

+The top level output of the process will be available at http://YOUR-SERVER/metadata-qa.

+## Towards continous metadata quality assessment

+Once you set up the process you can move towards continous metadata quality assessment.
+You have to implement two steps with a cron job (or another scheduler of your choice):

+* extract catalogue records and/or download it to the machine
+* run the metadata analyses

+## Notes

+I am not a Docker expert.
+If you are, and spot points to improve, do not hesitate to tell me.
+I am very curious how to make the image size smaller.
+The underlying software are under constant development, so you might expect new parameters, or even drastical changes in the structure of the image.
+I can promisse however that the command line interface changes will be always reflected in the project page: https://github.com/pkiraly/metadata-qa-marc.